florisboard/florisboard.github.io/content/_index.md

 +++
 **FlorisBoard** is a free and open-source keyboard for Android 7.0+ devices.
 It aims at being modern, user-friendly and customizable while fully respecting your privacy.
-Currently in early-beta state.
+Currently in beta state.

 {{ rezize_picture(path="/images/keyboard-fp-out.png", width=650, height=0, op="fit_width") }}